onflow/flow-playground-tutorials/tutorials/08-resource-compose/README.md

 ---

 The fact that resources can be nested into other resources is one of the cornerstones for the composability which the Flow blockchain provides.
 To illustrate how this feature works on Flow, we are going to work with a simple example, a pizza that is modeled as a resource and contains ingredients, which are also resources.
 There are two participants, the customer and the cook.
 The customer is only allowed to review the order, while the cook can add toppings.
 This separation is enabled through the use of both a public and a private capability and also a struct.
+Private capabilities can only be accessed from authorized accounts, please take a look at the [documentation](https://developers.flow.com/cadence/language/capability-based-access-control).

 If you haven't yet followed the [Voting Tutorial](https://developers.flow.com/cadence/tutorial/09-voting) where you install the [Flow CLI](https://developers.flow.com/tools/flow-cli/index), please do that now.
 This will allow us to run our code on a local blockchain emulator.
+That tutorial will also give you an introduction to the `CLI`, so it's better to finish it before starting with this tutorial.

 You will also need a local copy of the tutorials code, which you should have downloaded in the voting tutorial.
 If not, please download the project in the terminal by executing `git clone git@github.com:onflow/flow-playground-tutorials.git`, and then go to the project folder: `cd flow-playground-tutorials/tutorials/08-resource-compose`.

+As you can see, all logic is contained in only one contract, `BestPizzaPlace`.
+Let's break down the content of the contract into pieces: There is a resource interface called `Ingredient` which just contains a name, and then three resources which implement this interface: `Dough`, `Sauce` and `Topping`.
+They all contain additional data, but the unifying aspect is that they each have a name.
+Two [enumerations](https://developers.flow.com/cadence/language/enumerations) are used, `Spiciness` for the sauce, and `Grain` for the dough.
+While the `Ingredient` resource interface specified which data implementing resources must contain, the other two resource interfaces in the contract, `AddTopping` and `ShowOrder` specify which function must be defined.
+As the `Pizza` resource implements them both, it defines the functions `addTopping`, which takes a `Topping` resource, and `showOrder`, which returns the `Order` struct.
+As only the cook (aka the AuthAccount) should be allowed to add toppings, the capability for this action is declared as private by being linked in the first transaction to the private path.
+But as the guest and everyone else is allowed to check the order, the resource type `ShowOrder` is linked in the same transaction to the public path, so that the `Order` struct can be accessed by everyone.

-Here you will need to follow these steps for a great pizza:
+These are the steps you will need to follow in order to get a great pizza:

 1. Deploy the project, which will add the Pizza, Dough, Sauce and Topping resource definitions to the emulator-account
 2. Create an account for the customer